jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/8-create-logical-headings.md

 Headings are the webpage outline.
 Users who can see the headings can decide instantly if they wish to continue reading the page due to being able to quickly scan the heading levels.

-Whena page structure is coded correctly, screen readers and assistive technology users can navigate the webpage by the heading level.
+When a page structure is coded correctly, screen readers and assistive technology users can navigate the webpage by the heading level.
 Users can list all page headings, jump between heading levels, and even navigate to specific headings.

 If headings are used correctly, this ultimately means users understand the structure of the page in a non-visual way.